 About Joel

-I am an author living in North Carolina.
+I am a non-fiction author living in North Carolina.

-My first book, Grandfather’s Rock, published by Houghton Mifflin, is a picture book retelling of an Italian folktale passed down from my great-grandmother (1993, 30 pages).
+My first book, Grandfather’s Rock, published by Houghton Mifflin, was a picture book retelling of an Italian folktale passed down from my great-grandmother (1993).
 This multi-generational story was translated into Taiwanese Mandarin and republished in Taiwan (1994).
-In addition, Kumon Institute of Education (Japan) uses my story for teaching Chinese Mandarin in Malaysia.
+In addition, Kumon Institute of Education (Japan) uses the text for teaching Chinese Mandarin in Malaysia.

-My third book, is a young-adult biography entitled Ansel Adams, American Artist with a Camera, a part of Enslow Publishers’s “People to Know” series (2002, 128 pages).
+My third book, a young-adult biography entitled Ansel Adams, American Artist with a Camera, was a part of Enslow Publishers’ “People to Know” series (2002).
 The book tracks Adams’s growth as a photographic artist and his relationship with the Sierra Club as well as other artists, including Alfred Stieglitz, Edward Weston, and Georgia O’Keefe.

-Currently I am working on a book entitled Searching for Pasquale, a true crime saga told in memoir style.
-After six years of research, I am writing the story of Pasquale Bilotta, an Italian immigrant to the United States who, in 1931, was shot and killed in Clarksburg, West Virginia.
+Currently I am working on Searching for Pasquale, A Journey Through Southern Italy, West Virginia, and a Small-town Homicide.
+After six years of research, I tell the story of Pasquale Bilotta, an Italian immigrant to the United States who, in 1931, was shot and killed in Clarksburg, West Virginia.
+I also describe the Italian immigrant experience including crossing the Atlantic and discrimination against Italians in the 1920s and early 1930s.
+For more information, click here.

-I am a member of the following Italian-American organizations:
+I am a member of the following organizations with an Italian-American focus:

 My education includes a BA from the University of Minnesota, Summa cum Laude in Political Science, with emphases in English, History, and Economics.
-I also have an MBA from the University of Kentucky, plus numerous community education courses in Spanish and Italian.
+I have an MBA from the University of Kentucky, and have enjoyed many community education courses in Spanish and Italian.

 I am retired after a diverse career focused on fundraising (as part of institutions and as a consultant) and, in my later years, property management, including commercial facilities and residential communities.